smbv/Project-Bank-Account-Simulator-/README.md

-## Project-Bank-Account-Simulator-
+# Project-Bank-Account-Simulator-
-# Project that simulates the functions of a bank account.
+## Project that simulates the functions of a bank account.
+### Contributors: Sofia M. Barrera Vega